DaaneLab/daanelab.github.io/team/_posts/2023-09-18-husain-boxwalla.md

 alumni: false
 education:
 scholar:
-image: /images/team/husain-boxwalla-square.jpg
+image: /images/team/brayan-gutierrez-square.jpeg
 website:
 cv:
 ---

-Husain is an undergraduate at University of Houston majoring in Biology.
-Husain is investigating the genetic patterns underlying the re-appearance of the glomulerulus in secondarily-temperate notothenioids following the ancestral loss of this structure.
+Brayan is an undergraduate at University of Houston majoring in Mathematics with a Data Science Option.
+Brayan is applying µCT imaging and morphometrics approaches to investigate changes to skeletal density and body shape during fish evolution.